 Court of Appeal Decision Highlights Important Lessons on Settlement Agreements

 On June 23, 2017, the Alberta Court of Appeal concluded that Jan Buterman was bound by a settlement he reached in relation to his complaint of discrimination.
-The Court of Appeal upheld the March 17, 2016, decision of Alberta’s Court of Queen’s Bench and the October 30, 2014, decision of Alberta’s Human Rights Tribunal which found that transgender teacher Buterman had entered into a settlement agreement with the Greater St. Albert Roman Catholic Separate School Board District (“School Board”), thus relinquishing his human rights claim against the School Board.
+The Court of Appeal upheld the March 17, 2016, decision of Alberta’s Court of King's Bench and the October 30, 2014, decision of Alberta’s Human Rights Tribunal which found that transgender teacher Buterman had entered into a settlement agreement with the Greater St. Albert Roman Catholic Separate School Board District (“School Board”), thus relinquishing his human rights claim against the School Board.

 On October 1, 2009, Buterman filed a human rights complaint in response to the School Board’s October 14, 2008 decision to remove him from its roster of substitute teachers because he was a transgender person.
 At the time, Buterman was in the process of transitioning from female to male.